camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

 The changes include:

-  * The library version has changed from Camunda Commons (currently at 1.8.0) to the Camunda BPM Platform version (7.12.0).
+  * The library version has changed from Camunda Commons (currently at 1.8.0) to the Camunda Platform version (7.12.0).
 You can find the new Maven coordinates below:

 ```xml
 <dependency>